yoyow-org/yoyow_en_docs/docs/sdk/intro.md

 1. In the general use scenario, the middleware value needs to use the secondary key and the memo key at most, and just the secondary key and the memo key can satisfy most of the requirements.
 Do not write the active key into the configuration file unless you are sure you need to use the active key.
 2. The middleware uses the restriction IP (`allow_ip`) and encryption request (`secure_key`) to ensure security.
 However, it is still strongly recommended that the intranet be deployed and isolated, and the security of the private key is quite important.
 3. It is recommended to use the point deduction for the operation fee.
-If the deduction fails, it will directly report the error and will not automatically deduct the liquid assets as the fee.
+If the deduction fails, it will directly report the error and will not automatically deduct the tipping as the fee.

 ### Docker 一键部署
 ### Docker One-Click Deployment